gianx/PyIos/README.md

     downpath = "./"

-At the end, run the script
+At the end, run the script.

+Follow [this](https://www.icj.me/tutorials/how-to-find-out-which-device-you-have) link if you want to know which is your device name.